fotonauts/activr/README.md

 end
 ```

-As you can see there as several ways to define a route:
+As you can see there are several ways to define a route:

 #### with an activity path